Azure-Samples/active-directory-verifiable-credentials-dotnet/1-asp-net-core-api-idtokenhint/README.md

 ![Admin concent](ReadmeFiles/AdminConcent.PNG)

 ## Setting up and running the sample
 To run the sample, clone the repository, compile & run it.
-It's callback endpoint must be publically reachable, and for that reason, use `ngrok` as a reverse proxy to reach your app.
+It's callback endpoint must be publically reachable, and for that reason, use a tool like  `ngrok` as a reverse proxy to reach your app.

 ```Powershell
 git clone https://github.com/Azure-Samples/active-directory-verifiable-credentials-dotnet.git